Fast bowling

 Also, at the end of the run, the bowler’s arm is lifted up over his head, and the ball is released at a certain height.
 The main rule is a straight hand.
 Flexion at the elbow makes it too easy to aim at the batsman’s wicket accurately.

 Follow through.
 After the ball is already flying on its trajectory, the bowler continues to move by inertia.
-He must stop so as not to trample the pitch again.
+He must stop to avoid trampling the pitch again.
 The referees can issue three warnings and then prohibit the player from participating in the serves.

-Any throwing player, with each throw, develops the accuracy of the throw.
-Fast bowlers, who manage to be as accurate as possible in their serves, are considered a true pro.
+Any throwing player, with each throw, develops the accuracy.
+Fast bowlers, who manage to be as accurate as possible in their serves, are considered a true professionals.
 Such a player is very valuable to the team.

 The server must focus on two important aspects: line and length to consistently hit the same spot.

-Usually, in modern cricket, bowlers allocate two lines within which the ball can fall (two imaginary parallel lines going to the bowler from the 1st and 3rd stumps).
+In modern cricket, bowlers usually allocate two lines within which the ball can fall (two imaginary parallel lines going to the bowler from the 1st and 3rd stumps).
 For batsmen, this area at the wicket is called the corridor of uncertainty.
-If the bowler throws the balls along these lines, we can confidently state that this will cause some inconvenience to the batsman.
+If a bowler throws the balls along these lines, we can confidently state that this will cause some inconvenience to the batsman.

 Strike bowling is a term that means that the bowler, in his serves, only aims at knocking out wickets.
 Such a player does not care how the batsman will hit the ball; the main thing is to achieve his goal.
 For such ideas, various methods of ball delivery have been invented.
 Let’s briefly describe them.